Lamar Thomas: Miami/FIU controversy

 During an intense on-field brawl between Miami and FIU on October 14, 2006, Thomas defended his alma mater.
 Besides defending the Miami players, he expressed a desire to join the fight himself:

 You come into our house, you should get your behind kicked.
 You don't come into the OB playing that stuff...You can't come over to our place talking noise like that.
 You'll get your butt beat.
 I was about to go down the elevator to get in that thing...why don't we meet outside in the tunnel after the ball game and get it on some more?
 You don't come into the OB, baby.
 We've had a down couple of years but you don't come in here talking smack.
 Not in our house.

 Thomas later claimed he was joking about his comments, but two days after this incident, Comcast Sports Southeast fired him.

 On the October 17, 2006, episode of Fox News Channel's Hannity & Colmes, Thomas said he got caught up in the moment and made a mistake.
 However, he said he did not blame Comcast for firing him.

 Personal life

 In July 1996, Thomas was charged with aggravated battery against a pregnant female after beating his fiancée Ebony Cooksey.
 In February 1997, he pled no contest, and he was sentenced to eight days in jail and 18 months probation.
 In March 1997, he was arrested for allegedly beating Cooksey again, and he was charged with violating the terms of his probation.
 He was jailed until the May 1997 hearing.

+His sister Jessica Thomas is a professional basketball player.